 New angles, fresh ideas, existing technology.

-Whether it is sensors, OLED displays and lighting, heaters or other applications, there are plenty of opportunities for flexible electronics to be integrated into automotive applications.
-Some of these technologies have already been on the market for a few years, e.g. OLED lighting appearing in rear taillights, while recent developments in flexible and printed electronics can supply new, exciting functionalities.
-The current trends of sustainable transportation and self-driving vehicles open a lot more opportunities for flexible electronics to be utilized.
-Market analysts predicted the market size for flexible electronics in automotive will exceed $5.5 billion by 2026.
+Whether it is flexible, rollable, or bendable displays and lighting, smart devices, or wearables and smart clothing, there are plenty of opportunities for flexible electronics to be integrated.
+Some of these technologies already have reached the market for a few years, while recent developments in flexible and printed electronics can supply exciting new functionalities.
+The current trends of IoT and miniaturized sensors open more opportunities for flexible electronics to be utilized.
+Market analysts expect the global flexible electronics market to reach $67.06 billion by 2026, with consumer electronics being the strongest application area.

-Whether we're discussing integrating flexible electronics into automotive parts, or matching flexible electronic technology to digital applications in the automotive sector, there are many ways the two sectors offer each other fruitful collaboration.
+Whether we are discussing integrating flexible electronics to develop new products, or matching flexible electronic technology to consumer electronics applications, there are many ways the two sectors offer each other fruitful collaboration.

 Visionary keynotes exploring how FWE technology and applications will evolve